treasure-data/kafka-fluentd-consumer/README.md

 ## Build

-Use gradle.
+Use gradle 2.1 or later.

-    $ gradle jarInAllDependencies
+    $ gradle shadowJar

 ## Run